probmods/probmods2/chapters/mixture-models.md

 ## Infinite mixtures

 Unbounded models give a straightforward way to represent uncertainty over the number of categories in the world.
 However, inference in these models often presents difficulties.
 An alternative is to use *infinite* mixture models.
 In an unbounded model, there are a finite number of categories whose number is drawn from an unbounded prior distribution, such as the Poisson prior that we just examined.
-In an infinite model we construct assume a truly infinite numbers of categories.
+In an infinite model we assume an *infinite number* of categories (most not yet observed).

 To understand how we can work with an infinite set of categories in a finite computer, let's first revisit the Discrete distribution.